Embryo Transfer: What It Is, What to Expect, The Different Types, and More

 A Patient-Centered Approach

-Other studies have shown a more nuanced approach that consideres the importance of certain hormone levels in determining uterine receptivity and thus when to transfer fresh embryos and when to pursue a freeze all followed by a frozen transfer cycle.
+Other studies have shown a more nuanced approach that considers the importance of certain hormone levels in determining uterine receptivity and thus when to transfer fresh embryos and when to pursue a freeze all followed by a frozen transfer cycle.

 Embryo Transfer Risks